Login

 We provide many opportunities for our pupils to develop and display their creativity, not just through subjects such as Art and DT but through other subjects such as English, RE or History, where drama, role play and art also have a place.

-Enrichment days such as Save the Wildlife day and Multi-Faith day have also provided children with the opportunity to produce work for art competitions.
+Enrichment days such as Save the Wildlife day, Multi-Faith day and our French themed day have also provided children with the opportunity to produce work for art competitions or in-school contests.

 Worship